seed-labs/seed-emulator/docs/thoughts/simulator_merging.md

 ## Layers

-Merge criteria: invoke `merge` if two layers have the same type.
+Merge criteria: invoke `merge` if two layers have the same type. (possible in all four cases)

 ### Merging `BaseLayer`